 Without fail, every deal will start to fall apart at some point.

 Every deal goes off the rails at one point or another.
 Most of the time it’s during the negotiation of the contract.
 Once lawyers come in and you get to that level of detail, it gets emotional for everybody.
-Understandably, as there’s a lot at stake, including people’s money.
+Understandably, there’s a lot at stake, including people’s money.

 So, just prepare yourself for the emotional roller coaster you’ll go through as the deal comes together and falls apart, probably more than once.
 In fact, if you talk to intermediaries, what you’ll find is if you’re going into closing and the deal hasn’t fallen apart yet, they’re nervous because they know it probably won’t close.
 Unfortunately, that’s not something I can show you in my book with an arrow that says, “Here’s where the deal will fall apart.”

 I can tell you when I think it’ll happen, but nobody knows for sure.
 It’s the messy human part of this team sport we call acquiring a business.
-When it happens, my advice is too lean on the broker.
+When it happens, my advice is to lean on the broker.
 I’ve tried to close deals without one and it never worked for me.
 You need that person in the middle who is truly incentivized to lead everyone to the common goal.
-There are times in negotiation and deal making where the only move is to step back from the table.
+There are times in negotiation and deal-making where the only move is to step back from the table.
 That’s when you let the broker do their work to get everyone moving in the same direction again.

 You’ll make mistakes.
 Always learn from them.